3D permutations and triangle solitaire: Discussions

-Our function $\Gamma$ is well defined and invertible on all of $Av(\ddincr)$ if we consider labeled configurations, so it might be used to study bijectively other subclasses of $Av(\ddincr)$.
-An interesting question would be whether the other orbits for the solitaire on permutation can be described as pattern related classes, for instance pattern avoidance classes, pattern covering or a mix of the two.
+Our mapping $\Gamma$ is well defined and invertible on all of $Av(\ddincr)$ if we consider labeled configurations, so it might be used to study bijectively other subclasses of $Av(\ddincr)$.
+An interesting question would be whether the other orbits for the solitaire on permutations can be described as pattern related classes, for instance pattern avoidance classes, pattern covering classes or a mix of the two.

-$\Gamma$ could also be generalized to $d$-permutations by using each permutation to compute a coordinate, the image set would then be configurations of dimension $d-1$.
+The mapping $\Gamma$ could also be generalized to $d$-permutations by using each permutation to compute a coordinate, the image set would then be configurations of dimension $d-1$.
+Candidates for interesting image sets would be bases of higher dimensional TEP-subshift \cite{SolitIndep[SaSc25]} or higher dimensional fine mixed subdivisions.
+The mapping $\Psi$ has already been generalized to the later (see for instance \cite{AcyclicSystAC2013}), but the image permutations set is harder to describe.
+In particular, it still not known whether this set can be described as a class of permutations avoiding a set of patterns of length $2$ or not.